-Students will study a broad range of biological topics, developing their understanding of scientific ideas and techniques.
+of biological topics, developing their understanding of scientific ideas and techniques.
 Topics include biological molecules cells, exchanging substances with the environment, genetic variation, photosynthesis and respiration, nervous system and homeostasis, populations and ecosystems, evolution.
 Students will also be required to carry out a minimum of six practical activities in the first year and a further six during the second year of the A level.

-In addition, students will have many opportunities to learn and use practical skills to link theory with practice, deepening their knowledge and understanding.
+opportunities to learn and use practical skills to link theory with practice, deepening their knowledge and understanding.
 A-level Biology is a great choice for people who want a career in health and clinical professions, including medicine, dentistry, veterinary science, physiotherapy, nursing and forensic science.
 For further information on this course, speak with a member of the Science Department at school, or check the A Level specification on the AQA website.